fmaymone/timeslot-api/doc/api/v1/slots/add_slot_to_multiple_slotgroups.markdown

 # Slots API

-## Create new ReSlot from the Web Search service
+## Add Slot to multiple SlotGroups

-### POST /v1/webslot
+### POST /v1/slots/:id/slotgroups

-Returns status code 200.

-Missing unrequiered fields will be filled with default values.
+Send an array of slotGroup UUIDs and the slot will be added to those slotGroups.

-returns 422 if parameters are invalid
+returns 404 if ID is invalid

-returns 422 if required parameters are missing
+returns ???

 ### Parameters

-Name : visibility *- required -*
-Description : Visibility of the Slot (private/friends/public)

-Name : title *- required -*
-Description : Title of slot (max.
-60 characters)

-Name : startDate *- required -*
+Name : id *- required -*
-Description : Startdate and Time of the Slot
+Description : ID of the Slot to be added to SlotGroups

-Name : endDate *- required -*
+Name : slotGroups *- required -*
-Description : Enddate and Time of the Slot (startdate + duration).

-Name : location
-Description : Location associated with this slot (see example)

-Name : media
-Description : Media items (image/audio/video) of to the Slot (see example)

-Name : notes
-Description : Notes for to the Slot (see example)

-Name : settings
-Description : User specific settings for the slot (alerts)
+Description : Array with UUIDs of the SlotGroups the slot should be added to

-Name : alerts
-Description : Alerts for the Slot

 ### Response Fields